 3. Festivals galore

-There’s so much going throughout Autumn in Cornwall with festivals focusing on almost anything you could imagine, from arts and culture to music, food and walking.
-Take a look at Visit Cornwall’s events calendar to find out what’s on when and plan your trip.
+There’s so much going throughout autumn in Cornwall with festivals focusing on almost anything you could imagine, from arts and culture to music, food and walking.
+Take a look at our What’s On in Cornwall webpage or Visit Cornwall’s events calendar to find out what’s on when and plan your trip.

 4. Crowd-free adventures